sfchong/gocrypter/README.md

 # gocrypter
-gocrypter is a simple encrypt/decrypt cli tool using AES encryption written in Golang.
+gocrypter is a simple encrypt/decrypt cli tool using AES encryption written in Go.
 It is built with [Cobra](https://github.com/spf13/cobra).

 ## Overview
 ```